 Custom software development for retail.
 Here’s what we do.

 2020 was rough on everyone, but the retail stores suffered a crushing blow.
-According to Fortune, more than 12,000 stores went bankrupt during the Covid crisis.
+According to Fortune, more than 12,000 stores went bankrupt during the COVID crisis.
 This little virus put millions of people out of work.
 However, e-commerce was flourishing.
-This sector of the retail industry experienced booming growth in 2020.
+This sector of the retail industry experienced booming growth in the next few years.
 The internet remained the only place where people could shop during the lockdown.

 So, we will see massive competition between online and offline shopping in the next several years.

 Technology is changing the way we do our day-to-day business.
 In this section, let’s talk about the new technologies for retail.

 Augmented reality allows customers to browse the products and “try them on” from the comfort of their homes.
 It is also used to help customers see, from their smartphone, if new furniture will fit in their house.
 Extended reality technologies become more popular every year.